 Leicester-Shire Music Educators' Conference 2018

-For those that have attended the conference in the past you will know that is a full day of practical musical workshops, thought-provoking seminars, networking with colleagues, keynote speaker and lots of lovely food.
+Those that have attended the conference in the past you will know that the Conference is a full day of thought provoking workshops, networking with colleagues, keynote speakers and lovely food.

 All Music Educators are welcome whether you: